ibm-cloud-docs/openwhisk/openwhisk_reference.md

 The Node.js version 10 environment is used if the `--kind` flag is explicitly specified with a value of `nodejs:10` when creating or updating an action.

 #### Migrating from `nodejs:8` to `nodejs:10`
 - The `ibm_db` npm package is not available in `nodejs:10`.
-The `ibm_db` currently doesn't support nodejs10, track progress in [issue ibmdb/node-ibm_db/issues/482](https://github.com/ibmdb/node-ibm_db/issues/482#issuecomment-436895541) expected on Dec.
+The `ibm_db` doesn't support nodejs10, track progress in [issue ibmdb/node-ibm_db/issues/482](https://github.com/ibmdb/node-ibm_db/issues/482#issuecomment-436895541) expected on Dec.
 7th 2018
 - The `cloudant` npm package is not available in `nodejs:10`, the package is deprecated, you need to use the official npm package [@cloudant/cloudant](https://www.npmjs.com/package/@cloudant/cloudant) v3.0.0 when importing the nodejs module (i.e `require('@cloudant/cloudant')`) also [v3.x only returns Promises](https://github.com/cloudant/nodejs-cloudant/blob/master/api-migration.md#2x--3x).
 - The `cradle` npm package is not available in `nodejs:10`.
 - The `log4js` npm package is not available in `nodejs10`.
 The `log4js` will be added onced the new major version `4.0.0` is released, to track use issue [log4js-node/issues/805](https://github.com/log4js-node/log4js-node/issues/805)